Skip to Main Content

 • Public Relations

-The B.S. in Communication is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The communication program is accredited by the Accrediting Council on Education in Journalism and Mass Communications.

 The school also offers a Bachelor of Arts degree in Communication Studies.